-When they land on your social media about page or profile, do they know it’s you?
+When potential customers land on your social media about page or profile, can they tell its you?

 In a sea of similarity, standing out online is essential.
-You must share your skills, talents and WOW factor to be memorable.
+You must create differentiation.

-Below are four ways to set yourself apart and distinguish your business from the competition.
+Below are four ways to set yourself apart, create an unforgettable experience, and distinguish your business from the competition.

 Create Differentiation Through Social Media

 1. Define Your Special Skills

 What positions your business as a leader within the industry?
 It’s important that you take the time to identify and then articulate your skills and talents.

 What details will draw potential customers in?
 What can you share to create a deeper, more meaningful connection with your target market?

 Know who you are and what you have to offer, because the bottom line is this:If you don't know who you are or how you help, how can you expect your potential clients to know?Click To Tweet